rabenojha/geospatial-python/README.md

  #python #geospatial #gis

-This repository contains some of the resources for automating your geospatial works.
+This repository contains some of the resources for learning Python for your geospatial works.